bojieli/serdes-benchmark/README.md

 ### Troubleshooting in Build Process

 * ```Unrecognized syntax identifier "proto3".
 This parser only recognizes "proto2".``` The Protocol Buffers version is too old.
 Please download the latest Protocol Buffers release and build from source.
-* ```undefined reference to google::protobuf::xxx```  This is because libprotobuf is not found.
-Please check whether libprotobuf.so is in one of the paths in environment variable LD_LIBARY_PATH.
+* ```undefined reference to google::protobuf::xxx```  This is because libprotobuf.so is not found in the system library path.

 ## Run the Benchmark